A handmade herb wreath is a very special homemade gift idea!

 Herb wreaths make fragrant and unique hostess gifts!
 Try bringing one the next time you visit someone's house for a summer party.

 They can also be decorated with ribbon to honor 4th of July and other spring or summer holidays.

-If you have an herb garden, you know that each year your herb plants get bigger and bigger - you end up with way more fresh and dried herbs than you can possibly ever use!
-This is where herb wreaths come in handy...
+If you have an herb garden, you know that each year your herb plants get bigger and bigger, and you end up with way more fresh and dried herbs than you can possibly ever use!
+This is where herb wreaths come in handy.

-Herb wreaths can be used simply for their wholesome beauty and pleasing fragrances (they will scent a room or even a small house) or they can also be functional: hang it in a cool dark place in the house and you can pick herbs for cooking once they dry.
+Herbs make awesome wreaths, with their wholesome beauty and pleasing fragrances (they will scent a room or even a small house) or they can also be functional: hang your herb wreath in a cool dark place in the house and you can pick herbs for cooking once they dry.

-Best Herbs for Making Herb Wreaths: Sage, Rosemary, Lavender, Thyme, Oregano, Bay, Marjoram, Chive Flowers... especially anything thick and/or woody will be your best options because they dry well.
+Best Herbs for Making Herb Wreaths: Sage, Rosemary, Lavender, Thyme, Oregano, Bay Leaf, Marjoram, Chive Flowers... especially anything thick and/or woody will be your best options because they dry well.

 Basil in particular and some other delicate herbs actually wilt and turn brown very quickly in a not-so-attractive way... those can still be used decoratively in herb bouquets that will be kept in a vase of water (always out of direct sunlight) plus the fresh lasting leaves can be picked for a few days as needed.

 Note About Base I Used: I use an attractive wood wrapped wreath base here because I like the look of it and I get them at my local dollar store for...you guessed it...$1.
 You can use any small base for this project.
 If the base needs to be fully covered, you can either pump up the volume of the herbs you use (really layer it up, keeping in mind that the herbs will shrink a little when they dry out) or use a bit of dried green moss (such as sphagnum moss) to cover it first, then proceed with the herbs.

 If you like herb and lavender flower crafts: